cjlennon-dev/cjlennon/README.md

 - Folder names, file names and urls
   - name these as lower case with hypen.
 So `my-folder-name`, `my-file-name.js`, `/check-user-auth`
 - In code use camelCase.
 So `let myModule = require('my-module.js')`.
 Simply camelCase all words, so `htmlPage` not `HTMLPage` `myApi` not `myAPI` and so on.
-- For database tables and field names use MixedCase.
+- For database tables (including nosql databases such as AWS DynamoDB) and table field names use MixedCase.
 So `Contacts`, `OrderLines` tables, `Id`, `FirstName` field names etc.  Don't be afraid to use plurals for table names, so `Sessions` rather than `Session`, `OrderLines` over `OrderLine` and so on
-- name commands eg. npm scripts as lower-case-with-hyphen.
+- Name commands eg. npm scripts as lower-case-with-hyphen.
 Its one less key-stroke than the underscore
 - Name environment variables as UPPERCASE_WITH_UNDERSCORE
 - For everything else (and there is a lot else :-) )  use camelCase.
 In the 'everything else' bucket would be JSON field names, HTML form fields, Swagger definitions, configuration such sas AWS API Gateway stage names, etc etc